 Firstrade ReviewOpen an Account

-X-Stream real-time watch list software only allows 20 stocks max; platform lacks quality research tools; extra fees for penny stocks and positions greater than 5,000 shares.
+X-Stream real-time watch list software only allows 20 stocks max; website lacks quality trading tools; log-in security PIN verification tool, while innovative, is extremely tedious.

 |Commissions & Fees|

 N/A - Not Applicable

 N/R - Not Ranked in Top 10

 With its $6.95 flat-trades and a website that provides a little bit of everything for everyone, Firstrade puts up a respectable fight with the leaders in the industry.
 The question is, however, does that make them a legitimate consideration to park an investment portfolio?
 Or is Firstrade a broker not worth the trouble?

 This review will break down the facts and reveal the answer.

 When it comes to trades, Firstrade keeps things mostly simple, offering investors flat-fee stock trades for $6.95 each.
 Options trades run $6.95, plus $.75 per contract.
 An extra charge of $.005 cents per share comes into play, however, if trading more than 5,000 shares.
 Stocks less than $1, including OTCBB, also come with higher fees.

 On the equities side, Firstrade competes most closely with Scottrade, whose trades run $7 per trade or $.05 more per.
 And for options trading, it is no coincidence that TD Ameritrade, ETRADE, Charles Schwab and Fidelity all charge $.75 per contract, plus their normal base fee.

 Firstrade has the advantage with mutual funds, charging less than its big brother competitors.
 However, matched up against discount brokers such as TradeKing and OptionsHouse, Firstrade is right in line.